rbcorx/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][test5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap:
 ![alt text][heatmap]

-### Here the resulting bounding boxes are drawn onto the last frame:
+### Here the resulting bounding boxes are drawn onto the frame:
 ![alt text][bound]

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.